Attorney Review (Clause N.J.A.C 11:5-6.2)

 The review clause is specific about a three day period and how it should be counted.
 The count does not begin when the real estate agent or attorney receives the contract, but when the parties receive it.

-For more information about Attorney Review, and if you have any questions about real estate law, contact Anna-Maria Pittella now.
+For more information about Attorney Review, and if you have any questions about buying or selling a home or other real estate law questions, contact Anna-Maria Pittella, Esq.
+732-842-6939.